Client feedback on business brokers & business transfer agents they used

 With great difficulty.

-You could always research a specific broker using the broker’s name in a Google search together with terms such as “scam” or “fraud”.
+You could always research a specific broker using the broker’s name in a Google search together with terms such as “review" or “feedback”.

 Be aware though that it's not a very efficient way of flushing out a particular broker’s feedback, and Google search results can be manipulated by Search Engine Optimisers (SEOs) and "reputation management" companies.